-Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject
+Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject the district's website.
+A student may take a specific examination only once per testing window.

 A student will be permitted to earn credit by examination for an academic course or subject area for which the student had no prior instruction for advancement or to accelerate to the next grade level.